Domingo Paes

-Paes reported, "The kingdom has many places on the coast of India, which are seaports with whom we are at peace, and some of them have factories, in particular at Amcola (Ankola), Mirgeo (Mirjan, 14.48434, 74.42618), Honor, Batecalla, Mamgalor, Bracalor& Bacanor."
-Paes also records that advanced irrigation technology allowed the kingdom to produce high yields of crops at very reasonable prices, and a wide variety of cultures.
+Paes reported, "The kingdom has many places on the coast of India, which are seaports with whom we are at peace, and some of them have factories, in particular at Amcola (Ankola), Mirgeo (Mirjan), Honor, Batecalla, Mamgalor, Bracalor and Bacanor."
+Paes also records that advanced irrigation technology allowed the kingdom to produce high yields of crops at very reasonable prices.
 He also describes a busy market of precious stones, and that the city was prospering.
-Its size in the eyes of the narrator, was comparable to Rome, with abundant vegetation, aqueducts& artificial lakes.
+Its size in the eyes of the narrator, was comparable to Rome, with abundant vegetation, aqueducts and artificial lakes.